Jasmine Nevins

 Jasmine Nevins (born 7 October 2003) is an Australian cricketer who currently plays for Victoria in the Women's National Cricket League (WNCL).
 She plays primarily as a right-arm medium bowler.

 Domestic career

-Nevins plays grade cricket for Plenty Valley Cricket Club.
+Nevins plays grade cricket for Carlton Cricket Club.

 In December 2022, Nevins played for Victoria in the Cricket Australia Under-19 National Female Championships, scoring one half-century and taking four wickets.
 In January 2023, Nevins was added to a senior Victoria squad for the first time.
 She made her debut for the side on 17 January 2022, against Queensland, scoring 11 runs and bowling three overs.
 She went on to play five matches overall for the side that season, scoring 71 runs and taking one wicket.